 A man and woman walk through a field crop at sunset.
 An agricultural drone flies overhead, sending data to the woman’s laptop.

-Build and develop workplace skills while you obtain your degree
+Build and develop workplace skills while pursuing your degree or diploma

 Find the Co-op application form on UM Connect!
 Login with your UM ID